-- Online– All new, online business work with limited resources.
+- Online: All new, online businesses work with limited resources.
 They have no processing history to work with and have a higher propensity for closure due to being mainly online.
 Banks do not feel comfortable with the accountability factor of businesses like these starting out.

-- Chargebacks– Chargebacks occur when a consumer is not happy with a service that has been provided.
+- Chargebacks: Chargebacks occur when a consumer is not happy with a service that has been provided.
 When the consumer wants a refund, they should contact the company that provided the service, but it doesn’t always happen that way.
 It becomes a chargeback if an unhappy consumer contacts their issuing bank for a refund.
-This reflects badly on your business.
+This reflects badly on your business, however, there are ways to prevent them.
 If there are too many chargebacks, your merchant account can be closed without warning.
 Chargebacks are a big issue in industries like printer repair tech support.

 The best way to get a merchant account for your business is by contacting high risk credit card processing companies.
 These experts will walk you and your business through the necessary steps to obtain a merchant account that is right for your company.
 When selecting a high risk merchant account provider, be sure to do the research and make sure that they can support you.

-Many high risk providers not only have partnerships with banks that accept the tech support, specifically printer repair, industry, but they can also provide risk mitigation procedures to protect your business.
-This may be early chargeback detection or fraud protection, but either way will help you and your company in the long-run.
+Many high risk providers not only have partnerships with banks that accept tech support, specifically printer repair, industry, but they can also provide risk mitigation procedures to protect your business.
+This may be early chargeback protection or fraud prevention, but either way will help you and your company in the long run.